-Has Australia’s nicotine ban worked?
+Has Australia’s nicotine e-liquid ban worked?

-A year has now passed, and Dr Colin Mendelsohn has released a publication on whether this has worked how the Australian government had hoped, and to put it bluntly, it has not worked in the correct way, and if anything, it’s had the opposite effect the government had hoped for.
+A year has now passed, and Dr Colin Mendelsohn has released a publication on whether this nicotine e-liquid ban has worked how the Australian government had hoped, and to put it bluntly, it has not worked in the correct way, and if anything, it’s had the opposite effect the government had hoped for.

 On October 1st 2021, Australia introduced an enforcement that hadn’t been seen done by any other country, and that was the banning of all nicotine containing e-liquids being sold without a valid prescription from a GP.
-I’ve spoken about this in a previous article about Regulations around the world which you can read HERE.
+I’ve spoken about this in a previous article about Regulations around the world which you can read by clicking the link.
 The Therapeutic Goods Administration were the one who created and enforced this legislation, and The Poisons Standard was amended so all nicotine vaping products became ‘prescription only’ medicines regulated by the TGA.
 This meant no nicotine-vaping products are included on the Register of Therapeutic Goods which made them ‘unapproved medicines’

 This was done in a bid to combat the rising numbers of young adults & adolescents from taking up nicotine vaping products and allowing current smokers to access these products as a quit smoking option and getting correct medical advice from a GP prior to prescription.